hicommonwealth/edgeware-supply/README.md

-## nodeup
+## edgeware-supply

-A simple script for detecting stalled nodes using the polkadot-js API.

-Can also be extended to check for other chain parameters.
+A Zeit service for retrieving the total issuance of Edgeware.